Haletran/Obsidian-documents/Cours/Partiels L1/Rattrapages/📢 Presentation Oral - UE3 Anglais.md

 [What does Capitalism value ?](https://www.youtube.com/watch?v=XndsyYUjMv8)

 ## Introduction
-Hello My name is Baptiste PASQUIER , my presentation is going to be on Mariana MAZZUCATO , on herself and her economic thought.
+Hello My name is Baptiste PASQUIER , my presentation is going to be on Mariana MAZZUCATO , on herself , her economic thought and how she influence the economic world.

 ## Biography
 She was born in Rome, Italy in June 1968.
 According to her resume, she got a PhD of Economics in New York in 1999, Masters in Economics in 1994 and a Bachelor of Arts/ History / International Relations in Boston.